Culture, History & Infant Sleep

 Is ‘a solid 8 hours’ normal human sleep?

-In the industrial world the opportunity to sleep as needed gradually disappeared as a consequence of technological advances (the development of artificial light blurring the natural distinction between day and night, for example) and changes in working practices.
-Daytime activities became highly organised, regimented to fit in with national advances in transport (trains) and the resulting standardisation of 'time' itself.
-In the modern post-industrial period people - working or otherwise - are expected to function within a highly proscribed and defined schedule, and the constant and ubiquitous availability of personal entertainment such as TVs and the internet has further eroded the time available for sleep.
-Today's expectations of 'good' sleep - 8 uninterrupted hours in a quiet, dark environment - are therefore far removed from the biological norm which our bodies and minds have evolved to expect.
+In the industrial world the opportunity to sleep as needed gradually disappeared with increasing technological advances (the development of artificial light blurring the natural distinction between day and night, for example) and changes in working practices.
+Daytime activities became highly organised, regimented to fit in with national advances in transport (trains) and the resulting standardisation of ‘time’ itself.
+In the modern post-industrial period people – working or otherwise – are expected to function within a highly proscribed and defined schedule, and the constant availability of personal entertainment such as TVs and the internet has further eroded the time available for sleep.
+Today’s expectations of ‘good’ sleep – 8 uninterrupted hours in a quiet, dark environment – are therefore far removed from the biological norm which our bodies and minds have evolved to expect.